 Students admitted to the HITM program are expected to meet paperwork deadlines and project milestones, as well as maintain minimum 3.200 FSU and Cumulative GPAs (not rounded to the third decimal place).
 Students should proactively plan with the faculty director on a schedule for meeting necessary deadlines and milestones each semester.
-If extenuating circumstances prevent adherence to deadlines or milestones, both the student and faculty director should together send a single email to hITM@fsu.edu at least three business days before the deadline with an explanation and a request for an extension.
-Extension requests will not be considered if they do not come from both the student and the faculty director.
-Decisions regarding extension requests will be communicated to the student and faculty director within three business days of receipt.
-Extension requests made after a missed deadline or milestone will not be considered.
+If extenuating circumstances prevent adherence to deadlines or milestones, both the student and faculty director should together send a single email to <a href="https://htt

-Missed deadlines or milestones and/or dipping below a 3.200 FSU or Cumulative GPA (not rounded to the third decimal place) may result in removal from the HITM program.
+Missed deadlines or milestones and/or dipping below a 3.200 FSU or Cumulative GPA (not rounded to the third decimal place) will result in removal from the HITM program.
 Students have the right to appeal their removal from the HITM program by completing the HITM Appeal Form stating the details of their situation, the reason for reconsideration, and their detailed plan for resuming project work and completing the HITM program within the allowed timeframe, should the appeal be granted.
 Once the HITM Appeal Form is submitted, no additional edits are allowed.
 Appeals must be submitted within two weeks (including holidays and weekends) from when email notification of removal from the HITM program is sent.
 In consultation with the Assistant Director of Honors in the Major, the Director of the Honors Program will evaluate the appeal, and the final decision will be communicated to the student by email within two weeks of receipt of the appeals request.
 Please note that each student has only one opportunity to submit an appeal.
 If an appeal is granted and a student is subsequently removed from the HITM program due to failure to meet requirements, no additional appeals are possible, and removal from the program is final.